Freedom of Information (FOI)

 The day-to-day management of the City rests with the Chief Executive Officer.
 Under the leadership of the Chief Executive Officer, the staff act on the Council decisions by developing and implementing policies and resolutions.

-The Standing Orders Local Laws relating to the Conduct of Proceedings of the Business of the Council, known as the Standing Orders, governs the proceedings of the Council and Committee meetings.
-In governing the proceedings of a meeting, the Local Law specifically details issues such as the order of business at Council meetings, conduct of the meetings with regard to determinations by the Chairperson, rules of debate, voting and amendments and various miscellaneous matters.
+The Local Laws relating to the Conduct of Proceedings of the Business of the Council, known as the Meeting Procedures Local Law 2017, governs the proceedings of the Council and Committee meetings.
+In governing the proceedings of a meeting, the Local Law specifically details issues such as the order of business at Council meetings, the conduct of the meetings with regard to determinations by the Chairperson, rules of debate, voting and amendments and various miscellaneous matters.

 6.5 COMMITTEES OF THE COUNCIL